finos/FDC3/toolbox/fdc3-conformance/Intents-Tests.md

   - You should receive a JavaScript Error with the message `ResolveError.NoAppsFound`.
 - `2.0-RaiseIntentFailTargetedAppResolve1`: Perform above test, but:
   - Use `fdc3.raiseIntent("aTestingIntent", testContextY, {appId: "<A's appId>"})`.
-  - You should receive a JavaScript Error with the message `ResolveError.NoAppsFound`.
+  - You should receive a JavaScript Error with the message `ResolveError.IntentDeliveryFailed`.
 - `2.0-RaiseIntentFailTargetedAppResolve2`: Perform above test, but:
-  - Use `fdc3.raiseIntent("aTestingIntent", testContextY, {appId: "NonExistentApp"})`.
+  - Use `fdc3.raiseIntent("aTestingIntent", testContextX, {appId: "NonExistentApp"})`.
   - You should receive a JavaScript Error with the message `ResolveError.TargetAppUnavailable`.
 - `2.0-RaiseIntentFailTargetedAppResolve3`: Perform above test, but:
   - Use `fdc3.raiseIntent("sharedTestingIntent2", testContextY, {appId: "<H's appId>"})`.